hoangton/smartcash/smarthive/seven-steps.rst

 ================================
 https://smartcash.freshdesk.com/support/solutions/articles/35000027140

-Proposals in the SmartCash governance system are subject to voting by smartcash holder.
+Proposals in the SmartCash governance system are subject to voting by SmartCash holder.
 So, like any voting, you need to convince the voters that your proposal should pass.
 Here are some key points to consider in every
 proposal: